Repository Config

 *

-will match all branches beginning withqa/
+matches all branches beginning withdevelop/

 to make the rule more inclusive.
 For more information about syntax options for branch rules, see the fnmatch documentation.